Regenerative Medicine | Vallarta Today - Puerto Vallarta Daily News - My Vallarta Community

-Interview with: Hector Corona Perez general director of Cellstime Clinique and president of the Lcells Foundation (Year).
+Interview with: Hector Corona Perez general director of Cellstime Clinique and president of the Lcells Foundation.

 "We use mesenchymal stem cells as a tool to carry out treatments with Regenerative Medicine".